mstorsjo/llvm-mingw/README.md

 based environments though, so the main difference lies in replacing binutils with LLVM based tools.

-This is similar to https://github.com/martell/mingw-w64-clang, with the exact same goal but with a slightly different mechanism for building it, allowing a full from-scratch build of all components in one command.

 The toolchain can be reproducibly built into a Docker image, or be built and installed in the host environment (currently only tested on Linux and macOS).